Rehearsal and Performance Guidelines

 Off-Campus

-Teacher and Division head must approve and paperwork submitted.
+Faculty and Division head must approve and paperwork must be submitted.
 Only recitals not requiring a committee can apply for an off-campus recital, with the exception of organ recitals.
-The student is responsible for schedule coordination with the off-campus venue and any associated fees (i.e. rental or tuning fees).
+The student is responsible for schedule coordination with the off-campus venue and pay any associated fees (i.e., rental or tuning fees).
+CCM will still generate programs for off-campus recitals.

 Summer